Posters, Panels, Signs, and Boards

 What was different for me in this was that I was producing the illustrations myself, whereas on past boards such as the Paynes Prairie boardwalk set (see below) I was generally working with drawings provided by a landscape architect.
 Im not an illustrator per se, but working with architects and landscape architects for over 10 years definitely familiarized me with the appropriate styles, and Im a decent mimic, so I gave it a shot.
 And Im happy with the result.

 Also, the board presented another illustrative challenge for me, a less crucial one but something that turned out to be an opportunity, in that I knew I wanted a photographic background but initially couldnt think of what it should be a photograph of.
-For the boards content I had been given text, an engineering CAD drawing of the ponds structure, and a photograph of a similar site, but it seemed silly to me to have the background show, say, ferns and trees when the viewer had those all around them, or a biofiltration pond when they were looking right at one beyond the sign.
+For the boards content I had been given text, an engineering CAD drawing of the ponds structure, the Sea Smoke logo, and a photograph of a similar site, but it seemed silly to me to have the background show, say, ferns and trees when the viewer had those all around them, or a biofiltration pond when they were looking right at one beyond the sign.
 Plus which, if I wanted a relevant site photo, February is a terrible time to get one in the Pacific Northwest unless youre keen on grim shades of grey.

 As I was wrapping up the design, however, I had the bright idea of digging back through photos I had taken during a Semiahmoo Spit site visit about 10 years ago ahead of doing some interpretive signage that in the end never got produced, and I was delighted to find among them one that showed not only Semiahmoo Bay but even the headland on which the Sea Smoke site sits.
 So I was able to provide a view of the destination of the treated stormwater.
 Nifty!

 September 2014 | client: ELM Environments